avaje-pom/deprecated-tile-ebean-enhancement/README.md

 ## What it does

-Effectively the kotlin-compile tile brings in the *kotlin-maven-plugin* with configuration for compiling *main* and *test* code.
+Effectively the ebean enhancement tile brings in 3 plugins:
+- `avaje-ebeanorm-mavenenhancer` ... for enhancing Entity beans and @Transactional (in src/main)
+- `querybean-maven-plugin` ... for enhancing "Query beans" (in src/main and src/test)
+- `codegen-maven-plugin` ... for generating "Finders"

 ```xml
   <!-- defaults, override in your project pom if needed -->